jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/api/index.md

 A .NET friendly API fully documented for your DDS developments.

-Navigate through the namespaces to get information about the implemented OpenDDsharp APIs.
+Navigate through the namespaces to get information about the implemented OpenDDSharp APIs.